- Nuclear & Particle Physics

 Partnership Contract Mechanisms

-Brookhaven National Laboratory’s world-renowned research capabilities are available to support to the private sector, academia, and other agencies for research and development.
+Brookhaven National Laboratory’s world-renowned research capabilities are available to provide support to the private sector, academia, and other agencies for research and development.
 The Lab’s staff can provide expertise and help solve a wide range of challenges in fields such as energy, environment, data science, medicine, and nuclear science technology.
 The Strategic Partnership Office facilitates these collaborations through the contracting mechanisms described below.

 Cooperative Research and Development Agreements

 Brookhaven uses a Cooperative Research and Development Agreement (CRADA) when a partner and the lab intend to collaborate on a project.
 It protects a company's and Brookhaven's existing intellectual property and provides a framework for newly developed intellectual property during the project.
 It also allows the company to negotiate for an exclusive field-of-use license to subject inventions that arise during the CRADA's execution.
+See steps in the CRADA contracting guidance (PDF).

 Shared Resources CRADA